smithcommajoseph/rendr-cli/README.md

 This generates a nearly empty model at `APPNAME/app/models/MODELNAME`

-You may make the model more useful by optionally setting the `--url`, `--idAttrubute`, or `--apiHost` options.
+You may make the model more useful by optionally setting the `--url`, `--idAttrubute`, or `--api` options.
 These flagnames match exactly the resulting keys, and values, that are produced in the generated model.

 Additionally, you may also pass the `--addCollection` option which will generate a corresponding collection for your model.